-The University of Canberra’s Michelle Grattan and Michael de Percy discuss the week in politics.
+University of Canberra Professorial Fellow Michelle Grattan and Director of the Institute for Governance & Policy Analysis, Dr Lain Dare discuss the week in politics.

 Afghanistan sharpened Australia's fighting capacity and capability.
 But we were still part of a spectacular failure of political and military leadership.

 Australia will pull out its remaining 80 troops from Afghanistan by September, marking the end of its longest involvement in a war.

 The Afghanistan War now has an end date: 9/11/21.
 Experts explain the history of US involvement in Afghanistan, the peace process to end that conflict and how the country's women are uniquely at risk.